lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

 the complete ruleset has been determined for the original [Rule \[5\]](DFZ/05.txt), [Rule \[6\]](DFZ/06.txt), and [Rule \[8\]](DFZ/08.txt) only.

-### Specifying a double rule
+### Creating a double ruleset

-Similarly to the [simple rule](../rules/DESCRIPTION.md) case, a double rule is specified by a *copy string* and two bases, that is, two sequences of four (composite) random variables.
+A double rule is specified by a *copy string* and two bases, that is, two sequences of four (composite) random variables.
 For Rule [6] above the copy string is *r*=*c*:*ab*, and the two bases are *ar, br, c, dr* and *ar, br, cr, d*.